nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/document-resources-endpoints.md

         version: '1'

 ---
-Here are some examples of the ID and Path Endpoints.
+Here are some examples of the id and Path endpoints.

 ## id Endpoint